Vinilificio/vinilificio.com/en/vinyl-press.md

 ### Info

 Vinilificio is the authorized dealer of RAND MUZIK, the leader in vinyl pressing.
 Thanks to our ten-year partnership with RAND MUZIK, Vinilificio offers quality services and products for  the production of vinyl records.
+The entire production of vinyl printing takes place at the partner company.
+Vinilificio takes care of the management, customer service and administrative side.

 We press your vinyl starting from 100 copies in the following formats: **7" and 12" 140 gr and 180 gr.**